-Tibetan etiquettes
+Tibetan Etiquettes

 Meeting and Greeting

 Although this custom is fading, it is still regularly used.
 When encountering a friend or an acquaintance, a Tibetan removes his hat and bows while holding his hat in front of his chest.
 However, if the person he meets is an official, a senior, or a highly respected person, a Tibetan person lowers his hat as much as possible when he bows.
 The other person should show exactly the same courtesy in return.
+A common greeting is sticking out the tongue slightly, which symbolizes respect.
+Saying “Tashi Delek” (wishing good fortune) is a polite way to greet someone.

 Being a Polite Host or Guest